-depression; child; sad; miserable; angry; children; childhood ;
+depression; child; sad; miserable; angry; children; childhood; teenagers; adolescents ;

-Until recently, we have tended to assume all children can bounce back emotionally from these events.
+Until recently, we have tended to assume all children can bounce back emotionally.
 However, for some children sadness does not lift, but lasts for a long time.
 When children are miserable and show a number of other changes in behaviour that stop them from participating in their normal activities, it can be called depression.

 Children, even very young children, can become depressed although depression is less common in children than in adolescents and adults.

 Some studies have found:

 - 4 in a 100 preschoolers (4%) have some symptoms of depression

 - 10 in a 100 (10%) children between the ages of 6 and 12 have persistent feelings of sadness which can last for a few weeks or months.
 2 in a 100 (2%) children become seriously depressed.

 - The rate goes up with age, so that about 5 in a 100 (5%) young people (over 12 years) suffer a major depressive illness which lasts for a few weeks or months at some time.

 Before puberty, the rates of depression in girls and boys are about the same, but after puberty more girls than boys experience depression.